ricardo1512/higgs-boson/README.md

 Posgraduate in Data Science and Machine Learning

-Data Science in Particle Physics

-The Higgs Boson
+Data Science in Particle Physics: The Higgs Boson

 Capstone Project 2023/2024